-Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of June 30, 2023, together with the net proceeds from our underwritten offering that closed in August 2023, will enable us to fund our cash flow requirements into the fourth quarter of 2025.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of September 30, 2023 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
 We based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 See "Liquidity and Capital Resources."